Versailles Palace tourism & sightseeing

 Visit Versailles Palace (Paris, France)

 The latest attraction at Versailles is the newly renovated and recently reopened Royal Stables.
-The huge stables once were home to 600 of the king’s horses – today they house 20 beautiful Lusitanian horses from Portugal.
+The huge stables were once home to 600 of the king’s horses, and today they house 20 beautiful Lusitanian horses from Portugal.
 In addition to the usual guided tour, you can also watch costumed riders demonstrate skillful equestrian choreography, all set to period music.

 Versailles Palace Gardens